greyy126/Outreach_Agent/Instructions.md

 # Outreach Agent Instructions

-Please note these instructions are tailored for me
+Please note these instructions are tailored for me, please change the email format before using

 ## ROLE